bcdady/SRE-Shell-Kit/README.md

 # SRE Toolkit / SRE Shell-kit

-This SRE Toolkit is intended to help Site Reliability Engineers (SRE), or Software Engineers (SDE/SWE) to quickly and consistently get essential tools setup for use.
-As Automation (as a pillar of reducing toil) is a key tenet of SRE, then naturally, getting an SRE (whether a new team member getting their kit setup, or an established team member loading up a new laptop) should indeed be automated / orchestrated.
+This SRE Toolkit is intended to help Site Reliability Engineers (SRE) to quickly and consistently get essential tools setup for use.
+(Other Software Engineers such as SDE/SWE/SDET may also find this useful).
+As Automation (as a pillar of reducing toil) is a key tenet of SRE, then naturally, getting an SRE prepared to be productive (whether a new team member getting setup, or an established team member (re)loading up a new laptop) should indeed be automated and repeatable.

 ## More backstory

 Such is the goal of SRE Toolkit.
 The (repository) name was/is SRE Shell Kit, as the bedrock component of any SRE Toolkit is a ready-to-run command line shell (or terminal, or console, or whatever you prefer to label it).
 The essential means of a human getting a computer to efficiently doing designated, desired work, (especially across a cloud-scale technology stack) is through a keyboard specifying instructions at the command-line.
 Customizing the command-line operating environment to reduce toil is a natural extension of this human - computer interface.

-{: .getting-started}

 ## Getting Started

 ### POSIX

 POSIX is a standard acronym for the Portable Operating System Interface.
-In 2020 (and beyond), there is negligible difference
+In current variations of sh, bash, ksh there is negligible difference between

 Or
 * A Unix-like operating system: macOS, Linux, BSD.
 On Windows: WSL is preferred, but cygwin or msys also mostly work.